semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 - [checkout] to checkout the code from the remote repository
 - [cache] to speed up jobs by caching downloaded files
-- [artifact] tomove files between jobs and save build artifacts
+- [artifact] to move files between jobs and save build artifacts

 ### checkout {#checkout}